MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-copilot-model-driven-apps.md

 Copilot chat for model-driven apps in Power Apps is a next-generation AI assistant that helps you gain insights into the data in your apps through conversations in natural language.
 Copilot chat helps you boost your productivity through AI-powered insights and navigation assistance.

 > [!IMPORTANT]
+>
 > This feature is generally available in Dynamics 365 apps.
 >
 > This feature is a preview feature in Power Apps.
 >
 > - Preview features aren't meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - An administrator must enable Copilot chat in your application before it becomes visible in your app.
-More information: [Add copilot for app users in model-driven apps](../maker/model-driven-apps/add-ai-copilot.md)
+More information: [Add Copilot for app users in model-driven apps](../maker/model-driven-apps/add-ai-copilot.md)

 ## Copilot pane